Facts about Raymond Chandler

 He also did some writing for films, including Billy Wilder’s Double Indemnity (1944, based on Cain’s novel) and Alfred Hitchcock‘s Strangers On A Train (1951).
 Raymond Chandler was given the Edgar Allan Poe Award by the Mystery Writers of America in 1946 and 1954.

-Raymond Chandler fought with the Canadian Army in World War I… His wife, Cissy, was 18 years older than Chandler… Months after her death he attempted suicide (by pistol) but failed… Raymond Chandler’s unfinished novel Poodle Springs was completed by mystery writer Robert B. Parker in 1989.
+Raymond Chandler fought with the Canadian Army in World War I… His wife, Cissy, was 18 years older than Chandler; they had no children… Months after her death he attempted suicide (by pistol) but failed… Raymond Chandler’s unfinished novel Poodle Springs was completed by mystery writer Robert B. Parker in 1989.